matplotlib/governance/governance.md

 ===========

-The Matplotlib Project (The Project) is an open source software project affiliated with the 501c3 NumFocus Foundation.
+The Matplotlib Project (The Project) is an open source software project affiliated with the [NumFOCUS](https://numfocus.org) Foundation.
 The goal of The Project is to develop open source software and deploy open and public websites and services for data visualization.
-The Software developed by The Project is released under the BSD (or similar permissive) open source license, developed openly and hosted in public GitHub repositories under the
-[Matplotlib GitHub organization](https://github.com/matplotlib).
-Examples of Project Software include the matplotlib library for data visualization and associated extensions and dependencies.
+The Software developed by The Project is released under the BSD (or similar permissive) open source license, developed openly and hosted in public GitHub repositories under the [Matplotlib GitHub organization](https://github.com/matplotlib).
+Examples of Project Software include the matplotlib library for data visualization and its associated extensions and dependencies.
 The Services run by the Project consist of public websites and web-services that are hosted under the matplotlib.org domain.

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,